 An individual’s life can change drastically in no time at all for a number of reasons, so it is vital to have a plan that is up to date.
 Once an estate plan is made, it can be updated any time, and the best time for an individual to think about this is any time they experience a new life event, or at least every three to five years.
 Although no one wants to think about their mortality, knowing that things are in place to make things easier on loved ones gives individuals peace of mind.

 Estate planning is one easy way to gain peace of mind about your future and protecting your loved ones.
 To help this process, contact our firm.
 If you have been putting off planning for the administration of your estate, now is the time to start.
-The skilled legal professionals at Ken R. Ashworth & Associates are here to help.
+The skilled estate planning legal professionals at Ken R. Ashworth & Associates are here to help.
 We know these are delicate issues, and we approach each client’s needs with care and compassion.
-Visit our website today to see how we can help you.
+Visit our website today and talk to an estate planning attorney Las Vegas.